Given an integer rowIndex, return the rowIndexth (0-indexed) row of the Pascal's triangle.

 |---|---|---|---|

-| Iterative Dynamic Programming | O(n²) | O(n) | When demonstrating Pascal's Triangle construction or typical DP state transitions |
+| Iterative Dynamic Programming | O(n^2) | O(n) | When explaining Pascal's Triangle recurrence or when mathematical insight is not required. |

-| Combinatorial Formula | O(n) | O(1) extra | When optimal performance is required and the binomial coefficient relationship is recognized |
+| Combinatorial (Binomial Coefficients) | O(n) | O(1) extra | When optimizing for linear time and minimal space using the binomial coefficient relationship. |

 Watch 9 more video solutions →Practice Pascal's Triangle II with our built-in code editor and test cases.